Install the Tableau Resource Monitoring Tool

 - Optional: Enable the readonly built-in user for Tableau Server Repository.
 This user is used when installing the Resource Monitoring Tool Agent.
 For more information, see Collect Data with the Tableau Server Repository.

 Starting in version 2020.4, the Resource Monitoring Tool can be installed on Windows or Linux machines.
-The Master Server can be installed on either operating system and does not depend on the operating system that Agent is installed on.
-This means you can install Master and Agent on different operating systems.
+The RMT Server can be installed on either operating system and does not depend on the operating system that Agent is installed on.
+This means you can install RMT Server and Agent on different operating systems.

 However, Agent is installed on the Tableau Server Cluster nodes, hence it follows that the operating system choice for the Agent depends on the Tableau Server installation.